KVSKOrg/dellemcansible/docs/CONTRIBUTING.md

 ### Quality Gates for pull requests

 GitHub Actions are used to enforce quality gates when a pull request is created or when any commit is made to the pull request.
-These GitHub Actions enforce our minimum code quality requirement for any code that get checked into the code repository.
+These GitHub Actions enforce our minimum code quality requirement for any code that gets checked into the code repository.
 If any of the quality gates fail, it is expected that the contributor will look into the check log, understand the problem and resolve the issue.
-If help is needed, please feel free to reach out the maintainers of the project for [support](SUPPORT.md).
+If help is needed, please feel free to reach out to the maintainers of the project for [support](SUPPORT.md).

 #### Code build/test/coverage